 In order to get the best possible results from your microwave, you need to keep clean.

 Little and often is best, as this will prevent food from building up and sticking to the interior of your microwave.
 If you've had a spillage, the sooner you deal with it the better.
 Dried-on messes will be harder to shift.

 To remove stubborn food spatters inside your microwave:

 If your turntable is on the grimy side, simply remove it and wash with warm soapy water – or pop it in the dishwasher if your model permits.

 You can wipe down greasy, smudged viewing windows with a 50/50 mixture of vinegar and water, before rinsing and leaving to air-dry.
-Your best bet for getting the gunk out of the rubber door seals is a damp cloth dipped in a little baking soda.
+Your best bet for getting the gunk out of the rubber door seals is a damp cloth dipped in a little baking soda (aka bicarbonate of soda).